fabio-miranda/fabio-miranda.github.io/courses/cs524-spring-2026/project/project.md

 ### Potential paths
 There are two paths that you can take for a project:
-1. **Research path:** Scope an interesting research problem and contribute towards a solution; the deliverables should emphasize a narrative of your journey (what worked, what didn't, what you'd do with more time).
+1. **Research path:** Scope an interesting research problem and contribute towards a solution; the deliverables should emphasize a narrative of your journey.
+A good approach is to anchor your work in an existing research thread (e.g., extend a paper/system, replicate and stress-test a method, or add a missing capability) so you can make a clear contribution and tell a coherent story (what worked, what didn’t, and what you’d do with more time
-2. **Practical path:** Build a functional, "high-impact" (context-dependent) method/tool that provides immediate utility (even if it doesn't look like a traditional research paper).
+2. **Artifact path:** Build a functional, "high-impact" (context-dependent) method/tool that provides immediate utility (even if it doesn't look like a traditional research paper).
+A good approach is to contribute to already existing tools (see my website for examples) so you can build on a proven foundation and make a clear, concrete impact.

 Keep in mind that scoping and getting feedback early on is essential to the project.
 Too trivial (or too hard) will impact your outcomes; you're expected to interact with me to converge on a well-defined project.